hrbrmstr/clandnstine/README.md

 I finally grok the getdns api so the package api is going to change wildly and fast.
-The default mode will be to perform queries using DNS over TLS but also supports UDP and TCP transports.
+The default mode will be to perform queries using DNS over TLS but also supports UDP and TCP transports along with support for DNS over HTTPS.

 ## Why?

-Well, for starters, to help research DNS over TLS servers.
+Well, for starters, to help research DNS over TLS/DNS over HTTPS servers.
 Plus, for fun\!

-If you’re asking “Why DNS over TLS at all?” then “faux” privacy.
+If you’re asking “Why DNS over TLS/HTTPS at all?” then “faux” privacy.
 Why “faux”?
 Well, *something* is handing your query and that something knows your IP address and what you looked for.
 So, you’re relying on the good faith, honest nature and technical capability of the destination server to not mess with you.
 I don’t trust Cloudflare or Google and am witholding judgement on Quad9 either way (they’ve been doing good things and are less “look at how cool we are” than CF is).

-Also “faux” in that you’re going to be using a standard port (853) and a TLS session for the queries so your internet provider will know you’re doing *something* and the current, sorry state of SSL certificates, certificate authorities, and authoritarian companies and regimes combined means confidentiality and integrity are always kinda in question unless done super-well.
+Also “faux” in that you’re going to be using (for DoT) a standard port (853) and a TLS session for the queries so your internet provider will know you’re doing *something* and the current, sorry state of SSL certificates, certificate authorities, and authoritarian companies and regimes combined means confidentiality and integrity are always kinda in question unless done super-well.

 ## What’s Different About This vs Regular DNS?

-Well, if we lookup the addresses for `yahoo.com` the old-fashioned way it’s cleartext UDP on the
+Well, if we lookup the addresses for `yahoo.com` the old-fashioned way it’s cleartext UDP on the wire:
-    wire:

     1   0.000000   10.1.10.57 → 10.1.10.200  DNS 80 Standard query 0x8af8 A yahoo.com OPT
     2   0.003297  10.1.10.200 → 10.1.10.57   DNS 176 Standard query response 0x8af8 A yahoo.com A 72.30.35.10 A 98.138.219.231 A 72.30.35.9 A 98.137.246.7 A 98.138.219.232 A 98.137.246.8 OPT